The GOID is an avid gamer who plays "Rugby Manager" competitively.

 Request heal kits every time you are on.
 Your friends can’t give them out if you aren’t requesting them.

 You should be training your players as close to all the time as possible.
-One four hour training session provides the same training benefits as two two hour sessions or eight half hour sessions.
-While there is no benefit in terms of training point gains, it’s much more efficient in terms of player energy to train in lots of 30 minute sessions rather than longer sessions.
+One four hour training session provides the same training benefits as two two-hour sessions or eight 30-minute sessions.
+While there is no benefit in terms of training point gains, it’s much more efficient in terms of player energy to train in lots of 30-minute sessions rather than longer sessions.

 If a player is not a high enough level to make your match team, just let the points accumulate on him and train him at the end of the season.
 You’ll gain more levels than if you just assign them as they come in.